Wouter-IT/map-tutorials/TESTING.md

 - On 350px or smaller screens the email field no longer aligns with the other fields as illustrated in the [images above](<#responsiveness>) in the responsiveness chapter.
 This can be fixed by resetting some margins to the left, or simply by centralising the field.

 **Floating footer on larger screens**
 - The footer of the webpage has not been hard-coded to stick to the bottom of the screen as illustrated in the [images above](<#responsiveness>) in the responsiveness chapter.
-Using position: absolute bottom 0 wil in most cases reoslve this issue.
+Using position: absolute bottom 0 wil in most cases resolve this issue.

 ## Lighthouse Testing